Release of 2019 Singapore-Cambridge GCE O-Level Examination Results and 2020 Joint Admissions Exercise

 Polytechnic Foundation Programme (PFP)

-14. From 2019, students are eligible to apply for the PFP if they have obtained a raw ELMAB3 aggregate not exceeding 12 points, (up from 11 points previously4), and met subject-specific requirements for their chosen course.
+16. Students are eligible to apply for the PFP if they have obtained a raw ELMAB34 aggregate of 12 points or better, and meet the subject-specific requirements for their chosen course.

 Direct-Entry-Scheme to Polytechnic Programme (DPP)

 19. The DPP prepares students for progression into selected polytechnic diploma courses via a two-year Higher Nitec course at ITE.
 Students are eligible to apply if they have obtained a raw ELMAB3 aggregate not exceeding 19 points and met the subject-specific requirements for their chosen course.
 More information on the DPP can be found at